odahu/odahu-docs/source/int_jupyterlab_extension.rst

 The extension can be configured though the environment variables.

 .. csv-table::
-   :header: "Environment name", "Default", "Value example", "Description"
+   :header: "Environment name", "Default", "Description"
-   :widths: 20, 30, 50, 50
+   :widths: 20, 30, 40

-   "DEFAULT_API_ENDPOINT", "", "https://odahu.company.com/", "Default URL to the Odahu-flow API server" "API_AUTH_ENABLED", "true", "true", "Change the value to false if authorization is disabled on the Odahu-flow API server" "ODAHUFLOWCTL_OAUTH_AUTH_URL", "", "https://keycloak.company.org/auth/realms/master/protocol/openid-connect/auth", "Keycloak authorization endpoint"
+   "DEFAULT_API_ENDPOINT", "", "Default URL to the Odahu-flow API server" "API_AUTH_ENABLED", "true", "Change the value to false if authorization is disabled on the Odahu-flow API server"
-   "JUPYTER_REDIRECT_URL", "", "http://localhost:8888", "JupyterLab external URL"
-   "ODAHUFLOWCTL_OAUTH_CLIENT_ID", "", "", "Oauth client ID"
-   "ODAHUFLOWCTL_OAUTH_CLIENT_SECRET", "", "", "Oauth2 client secret"

-To enable SSO, you should provide the following options:

-    * `ODAHUFLOWCTL_OAUTH_AUTH_URL`
-    * `JUPYTER_REDIRECT_URL`
-    * `ODAHUFLOWCTL_OAUTH_CLIENT_SECRET`
-    * `ODAHUFLOWCTL_OAUTH_CLIENT_ID`

 ***********************
 Login